timescale/docs/timescaledb/how-to-guides/replication-and-ha/configure-replication.md

 <highlight header="Enable replication in one click and avoid manual configuration work" type="cloud">
-If you would prefer not to manually configure replication for your TimescaleDB instance, you might find Timescale Cloud’s one-click replicas useful.
+If you would prefer not to manually configure replication for your TimescaleDB instance, you might find Timescale Cloud's one-click replicas useful.
 Create multiple replicas per database and enable or disable them with a single click.
 Test it out for yourself today with a [free Timescale Cloud trial](http://tsdb.co/cloud-signup).
 </highlight>